Xeanos7913/Vensor/README.md

 To have the ability to save and load model weights would be nice.
 And also to load pytorch models would be cool to have.
 I'd also like to have a better compute graph representation and implement residual connections.

 ## Bonus
 There's a tiny ~2k line graphics engine inside Vensor called VkCalcium.hpp.
-It's heavily flawed, and the whole file is commented out by default, but it does work.
+It's heavily flawed (backface culling and horizontal mouse is reversed for linux and windows), and the whole file is commented out by default, but it does work.

 ## Dependencies
 1. Standard Vulkan headers